-The large Horse-Bean Longhorn Beetle loves southern latitudes, from the east to the west coast.
+The large Horse-Bean Longhorn Beetle lives in and loves states in the southern latitudes, from coast to coast.

 Scientific Name: Trachyderes mandibularis